TheDistractor/TheDistractor.github.io/housemon/rf12demo-readwrite.md

 +  Add/Override default CLI commands:

-	-  *This parameter allows you to override the commands given to obtain version and configuration data from your connected sketch*.
+	-  *This parameter allows you to override the commands given to obtain version and configuration data from your connected device*.
 	-  *defaults of 'v' for version and '?' to obtain configuration are pre-set*.
 	-  *If you supplied a specific 'Shell Version' then the version command is bypassed (not sent to the device)*.
 	***See below for structure of this command***.